iliakur/miteclock/README.md

 ```

 Leaving notes empty and filling them out later is so common, that an empty note can be
-left out.
+completely omitted.
 We can shorten the command above to:

 ```sh
 m start a ''